SRWieZ/svgtinyps-cli/README.md

 [Read more from bimi group](https://bimigroup.org/creating-bimi-svg-logo-files/) and [the RFC](https://datatracker.ietf.org/doc/id/draft-svg-tiny-ps-abrotman-00.txt)

-🧪 If you just want to convert your SVG in a nice ui, you can use the [online version of the converter!](https://checkbimi.com/convertsvg)
+🧪 If you just want to convert your SVG in a nice UI, you can use the [online version of the converter!](https://checkbimi.com/convertsvg)

 You can also checkout the [PHP package](https://github.com/SRWieZ/php-svg-ps-converter) that this project is based on.